 How do you file a Nevada ride-sharing lawsuit after an accident?

-But if you are driving and then hit by an Uber or Lyft driver, Nevada law determines liability based upon:
+But if you are driving and then hit by an Uber or Lyft driver, Nevada ride sharing accident law bases liability for the rideshare accident upon:

 - Who was at fault, and

 - Whether the driver was carrying or looking for passengers at the time

 Either way, you may be entitled to Nevada compensatory damages from a commercial insurer if:

 - You were a passenger riding in a car that you ordered through Lyft or Uber (regardless of who was at fault for the collision), or

 - You were hit by — or because of — a Lyft or Uber driver transporting passengers, or